smikhalevski/roqueform/README.md

 field.clearErrors({ isRecursive: true });
 ```

 By default, the error type is `unknown`.
-To restrict type of errors that can be added to a field, provide it explicitly:
+To restrict the type of errors that can be added to a field, provide it
+explicitly:

 ```ts
 interface MyError {